Pulmonary Hypertension And Right Side Heart Failure In Your Dog

-Your dog’s oxygen-depleted blood returns to its heart through the largest vein in the body called the vena cava.
-The posterior branch of this large vein drains blood from the body from tail to heart (read here); while the anterior portion conveys blood to the heart from the pet’s head and neck. (read here) Any obstruction to this returning blood flow from the point it enters the heart to the point where it leaves re-oxygenated from the lungs increases the heart’s work load and has the potential to cause increased pressure (pulmonary hypertension) and right side heart failure.
+Your dog’s oxygen-depleted blood returns to its heart through the largest vein in its body called the vena cava.
+The posterior portion of this large vein drains blood from all potions of its body from its tail to its heart (read here); while the anterior portion conveys blood to the heart from the pet’s head and neck. (read here) Any obstruction to this returning blood flow from the point where it enters your dog’s heart to the point where the blood leaves re-oxygenated from its lungs increases its heart’s workload and has the potential to eventually cause increased pressure (pulmonary hypertension) and right side heart failure.

 Congenital Birth Defects

-The most common of these genetically-based obstruction defects is Pulmonic Stenosis .
+The most common of these genetically-based obstruction defects is Pulmonic Stenosis.
 Pulmonic stenosis (PS) is a defect in the one-way semilunar valve that guides blood from the right ventricle of your dog’s heart into the pulmonary artery that leads to its lungs.
 PS occurs more frequently in some dog breeds than others – particularly breeds with short snouts (brachycephalic breeds) like bulldogs, boxers and Boston terriers.
 But for unknown reasons it is also more common in Jack Russell terriers, Labrador retrievers, Samoyed and Newfoundlands than in the general dog population.
 When these blood flow restriction defects exist on the right side valve, not enough blood is able to pass through it.
 Different symptoms occur when the left side valve is affected (read here) Sometimes an abnormally narrow fibrous ring at the base of the valve (the sub valvular annulus) forms.
-In other cases the valve leaflets are thicker and less flexible than they should be or they are fused together.
+In other cases the valve leaflets are thicker and less flexible than they should be, or they are fused together.
 Less commonly, it is the area just past the valve (downstream) that is narrow (the supravalvular area).
 The cause is genetic – a failure of the embryonic heart to develop properly.
 Any of these restrictions in right side blood flow cause the heart to force blood through the restriction at higher pressure, dilating the pulmonary artery and increasing blood pressure within it.
-With time, the increase workload on the right side of the dog’s heart weakens its ability to pump blood to the lungs.
+With time, the increase in workload on the right side of your dog’s heart weakens its ability to pump sufficient blood to its lungs to be reoxygenated.

 Since the defective genes involved regulate more than pulmonic valve development, it is not unusual for puppies with this problem to have a defective aortic valve as well.
 You can read about left side aortic valve stenosis here.
 The same or similar gene combinations occasionally causes the wall (septum) dividing the left from the right side of the heart to have a hole in it as well (a ventricular or atrial septal defect). (read here)